pypy/pypy.org/posts/2026/07/moving-linux-builds-to-glibc228.md

 A short note for visibility.

-PyPy builds tarballs of the compiler [ready for download](https://downloads.python.org/pypy/).
+PyPy builds tarballs of the python interpreter [ready for download](https://downloads.python.org/pypy/).
 These include the latest releases and also nightly builds, fresh from our fleet of buildbots.
 Over the next couple of days, the nightly builds on linux will transition from